dencreative/feature-toggle/README.md

 LFT provides a simple package for implementing feature toggles allowing you to switch features on and off using a simple GUI or with Artisan commands.

 Oh, and it supports user roles, your user roles.

-It even has a simple GUI for managing features.

 ## Installation